erininabox/final-project/README.md

 * **Develop a MEN stack application** to solidify your knowledge around the technologies learned in class.
 (MongoDB Express Node w/ EJS templates).

-* **Polished portfolio piece:** Showcase substantial work in an area of interest by creating a highly polished product will illustrate your skills, interests, and will be an anchor for your portfolio.
+* **Polished portfolio piece:** Showcase substantial work in an area of interest by creating a highly polished product that will illustrate your skills, interests, and will be an anchor for your portfolio.

 #### Alternative Goals: